deepghs/waifuc/README.md

 ## Installation

-You can simply install it with `pip` command line from the official PyPI site.
+~You can simply install it with `pip` command line from the official PyPI site.~ PyPI version is not ready now, please install waifuc with source code.

 ```shell
 pip install waifuc